 To date, we have funded 30,000 education days through our social enterprise.
 This has allowed a cohort of 25 children to attend six years of primary school in Tanzania.

 We have delivered empowering parenting seminars to over 400 parents across East Africa, and we have responsibly sourced and roasted over 2.5 tonnes of coffee.

 The next step, which I am very excited about, is to design and launch a program that works with young social entrepreneurs in developing communities.

 Read more: Making an Impact with Zoë Condliffe

 What was is like being invited to a reception for Victorian Youth Leaders at Government House with the Duke and Duchess of Sussex (Prince Harry and Meghan Markle)?

 It was a great honour and I was surprised to be invited.
 I am not that into the Royals but it was very cool to meet Meghan Markle – I love that she is using her platform to impact social issues she cares about.

 It was a fantastic event and I was able to connect with some really amazing young people.

-You can support Whitney’s business and their work in Tanzania by buying your supply of ethically-sourced coffee from Monochrome Co here, and if you are interested in supporting a school age young person in Tanzania, reach out to Whitney.
+If you are interested in supporting a school age young person in Tanzania, reach out to Whitney.